near/docs/docs/tokens/lockup.md

 View the [lockup github README](https://github.com/near/core-contracts/tree/master/lockup) for the documentation and the examples.

-### Example: Transferring staking reward tokens from the lockup
+### Example: Transferring staking reward tokens from the lockup {#example-transferring-staking-reward-tokens-from-the-lockup}

 To illustrate a common case of calling lockup methods with arguments, this is an example of transferring NEAR tokens that were earned from staking out of a lockup contract and into another arbitrary account.
 We assume the following have already occurred: